pljoel/dvwa-attacks/README.md

-# dvwa-attacks
+# DVWA-ATTACKS
-Python project to attack the Damn Vulnerable Web Application (DVWA).
+Python project to attack multiple vulnerabilities of the Damn Vulnerable Web Application (DVWA).